 Why Students Struggle with Calculus

-Students struggle with calculus because they find it challenging because this subject is very conceptual in nature.
-Example Algebra or arithmatic problems often follows a patter but calulus doesn’t and it requires:
+Students struggle with calculus because they find it challenging since this subject is very conceptual in nature.
+Unlike algebra or arithmetic problems that often follow a pattern, calculus requires:

 - For beginners, understanding graphs could be very challenging

-- Calculus problems need critical thinking and a strategy and many studenty lacks that
+- Calculus problems need critical thinking and strategy, and many students lack that

 - Many students find it hard to connect calculus concepts to real-life situations.